Has Hollywood totally messed up our sex lives?

 When characters on sitcoms watch porn, it’s usually something to laugh about.
 Sometimes couples watch it together, in the hopes of getting aroused together.
 Or the guys watch porn on poker night.
 It’s just a natural part of life.

-If you want to get a handle on porn in your marriage, and protect your kids in the process, Covenant Eyes is a great resource.
+If you want to start dealing with porn in your marriage, and protect your kids in the process, Covenant Eyes is a great resource at the beginning of your recovery journey.
 Use the code TLHV to get your first month free!

 6. Marriage is Boring